Portable Van de Graaff Generator! Winner of five Awards Already, Including, Toy of the Year!

 and an illustrated full-color manual.
-Requires two AA batteries (not included).
+Requires 2 AA batteries (not included).
+Colors may vary.

 The FunFlyStick Deluxe Refill Set

-is 10 pieces, including 2 large spheres, 3 medium spheres, a butterfly, 2 hourglasses, and 2 rings!including orbs, hourglass, butterfly, and rings!
+is 10 pieces, including two large spheres, three medium spheres, a butterfly, two hourglasses, and two rings!

 For an explanation of how the FunFlyStick works, Click Here